 The Coastal Zone Management Act (CZMA) requires a determination that a recommended management measure has no effect on the land, water uses, or natural resources of the coastal zone, or is consistent to the maximum extent practicable with an affected state's enforceable coastal zone management program.
-A copy of this document will be submitted to the appropriate government agency in CNMI for review and concurrence with a determination that because the proposed regulatory action would improve the management of bottomfish resources around CNMI, provided continued access to the bottomfish fishery for all fishery participants and help ensure a consistent supply of fresh bottomfish to CNMI's markets and consumers, the preferred alternative is consistent, to the maximum extent practicable, with CNMI's coastal zone management programs.
+A copy of this document will be submitted to the appropriate government agency in CNMI for review and concurrence with a determination that because the proposed regulatory action would improve the management of bottomfish resources around CNMI, provided continued access to the bottomfish fishery for all fishery participants and help ensure a consistent, to the maximum extent practicable, with CNMI's coastal zone management programs.